Vita Haroldi: Date and authorship

 The Vita Haroldi is believed to have been written around the year 1205.
 The name of its author is not known.
 It has been surmised that he was a canon at Waltham Abbey; or, since it contradicts that abbey's claim to have the grave of Harold, a canon who had been expelled from it; or perhaps someone associated with Chester rather than Waltham.
 A suggestion that he was the hagiographer Jocelyn of Furness has not found favour.

 Themes and genre

 The Vita Haroldi has since the 19th century been dismissed by historians as a mere romance, and indeed it does have features in common with the chivalric romances of the time, dealing as it does with the adventures of a swashbuckling warrior favoured by God.
-But it also has all of the typical characteristics of a saint's life apart from a list of his miracles and a specified burial site.
-His life is shown as being Christlike in that he endures injury and humiliation from lesser people and transcends these sufferings to reach final redemption.
+But it also has all of the typical characteristics of a saint's life apart from a list of the protagonist's miracles and a specified burial site.
+Harold's life is shown as being Christlike in that he endures injury and humiliation from lesser people and transcends these sufferings to reach final redemption.

+Reading the text comparatively alongside Gerald Vizenor's 1978 science-fiction short story "Custer on the Slipstream", Tarren Andrews has argued that "The Vita Haroldi, like 'Custer on the Slipstream,' narrativizes desires precipitated by settler colonization.
+In both stories, the violence of settler colonization needs to be contained and mitigated.
+Narrative becomes a way to apply boundaries to the traumas and to reimagine futures irrevocably shaped by those traumas".
+However, she also found that the Vita's fantasy of Harold missionising the Welsh as a substitute for reconquering England "is distinct from Indigenous survivance in that it replicates colonial structures rather than imagines alternatives.
+Harold's 'success' in Wales is the epitome of English settler identity".